 Skelwith Bridge

-The trail from Skelwith Bridge to the small village of Elterwater runs along the river and past the lake, Elter Water.
+The trail continues along the river and past the lake, Elterwater.
 It is very easy.
 The path has been prepared so that it is suitable for strollers and wheelchairs.
-There are some wonderful views of the Langdales and it is very picturesque.
+There are some wonderful views of the Langdales and it is very picturesque at all times of the year.

 Elterwater